 Any changes made to your DNS can take up to 48 hours to propagate throughout the world.
 However, lowering the TTL (Time To Live) for records can change the rate at which they propagate.

+TTL times are set in seconds; therefore, one hour equals 3,600 seconds.
 One hour is a standard TTL value, but GoDaddy’s DNS manager will let you set a TTL as low as 10 minutes (or 600 seconds).
-A TTL can be changed for existing records, and can be also be set when entering a new record into your DNS.

 To change this with GoDaddy’s DNS Manager, click the pencil icon to the right of the record you would like to modify.
 In the window that displays, go to the TTL dropdown, and then select Custom.
 Here you can enter your desired TTL in seconds.

-How to Check DNS with GoDaddy’s DNS Manager
+How to check DNS with GoDaddy’s DNS Manager

-Your domain portfolio might include one or a hundred domain names.
-Either way, knowing how to check DNS zone file with GoDaddy can save you a ton of time.
+Your domain portfolio might include one or many domain names.
+Knowing how to check the DNS zone file with GoDaddy can save you time.
+Here’s how to check DNS from your GoDaddy account:

-- Log in to your GoDaddy Account.
+- Log in to your Domain Portfolio.

 Please note, these steps might vary for DNS management outside GoDaddy.
 If you’re not sure how to check DNS and your domain is hosted elsewhere, check with your provider or use one of the tools below.

-How to check DNS and with other tools
+How to check DNS with other tools

 Now you know how to check DNS with GoDaddy, but there are other online tools you can use to diagnose DNS issues.
 These will help you troubleshoot DNS, no matter where your domain name is registered.